River On The Way To Mount Kailash

 Accommodation and Culinary Experiences During the Mt.
 Kailash Tour

-The accommodations’ amenities and comfort level vary area-wise during the Mt.
+The amenities and comfort levels of accommodations vary by area during the Mt.
 Kailash tour.
-At the start of the tour, you’ll find more comfortable rooms with an attached bathroom, while as you get closer to your destination, the accommodations are basic, with simple rooms and shared bathrooms.
-The facilities in the upper areas are limited due to the lack of well-established regions, so you should be ready to stay with basic facilities and a simple way of living.
+At the start of the tour, you'll find more comfortable rooms with an attached bathroom, while as you get closer to your destination, the accommodations are basic, with simple rooms and shared bathrooms.

 Accommodation: